AMillionDriver/Dowloader/README.md

 A fullstack web application for downloading videos from TikTok, Instagram, and Facebook.

+The upgraded backend now generates encrypted, hashed download URLs backed by `yt-dlp` so the downloader really works against the vast majority of public video links supported by yt-dlp.
+Each generated URL is short-lived and signed with AES-256-GCM + HMAC-SHA256 to keep both the frontend and backend interactions hardened.

 ## Features

 - Support for TikTok, Instagram, and Facebook videos